Date/ Time: Friday 31 May, 10.00am – 2.00pm (FREE ENTRY*)

 Please contact Chair Jan Jewell 8976 0255 for more information.

 This Google map is also available on the City of Palmerston website.

-Please feel free to download the Seniors Expo 2019 Poster (A3 or A4 size) of the Flyer (double-sided A5) to share with your networks.
+Please feel free to download the Seniors Expo 2019 Program to print at home, posters (A3 or A4 size) or the flyer (double-sided A5) to share with your networks.

 Please note: Event information is subject to change, although COTA staff and volunteers make every effort to keep information as up-to-date as possible.